croquet/microverse/docs/Tutorial2.md

 dataScale: [1,1,1],
 ```

-The most important change is we are now referencing a 3D model that is in our assets folder.
-This is the model of the gallery and was originally created in Blender and exported as a single GLB file including textures.
-It was then zipped for faster transfer.

-We also specify that the type is "3d", so that the file loader has some hint of how to manage it.
+We also specify that the type is "3d", so that the visual appearance is specified by the 3D model.

 We set dataScale: to [1,1,1] as that tells the importer that one unit in the model corresponds to one unit in the world - in this case, both are in meters.